 Minimum Age Requirement

 Children under the age of eight (8) years are permitted at the discretion of the Director of Golf.
+Adult supervision is required for children under the age of twelve (12).

 Power carts will be restricted to cart paths when weather or turf conditions warrant.
 This ensures that the course can provide the best possible playing conditions for the long term.